Legal and Compliance

 • protect whistle-blowers.

-A governance framework is in place for the efficient management of our suppliers and this framework is reviewed on an annual basis.
+A governance framework is in place for the efficient management of our suppliers and is reviewed on an annual basis.

-Our supply chain management process incorporates various departments within the Group including the Transformation/Operations team, the Legal and Compliance team, and HR.
+Our supply chain management process incorporates various departments within the Resolution Life Group including the Transformation/Operations team, the Legal and Compliance team, and Human Resources (“HR”).

 7. Training